Home » All the best vegan recipes from Sweeter than Oats » How to make Delicious and Easy Vegan Gumbo

 What is a Cajun Roux?

-A Cajun Roux is very similar to a French style roux (as used in white sauces, such a Bechamel), in that you mix oil with flour, thereby creating a thickening agent for your sauce.
+A Cajun roux is very similar to a French style roux (as used in white sauces, such a Bechamel), in that you mix oil with flour, thereby creating a thickening agent for your sauce.

-A Cajun Roux is different, however, in that you cook the roux until it darkens, so it infuses a quite distinctive flavour to the sauce.
+A Cajun roux is different, however, in that you cook the roux until it darkens, so it infuses a quite distinctive flavour to the sauce.
 You will know when your roux is ready, it will start to smell a lot like freshly popped popcorn!

 Try my delicious vegan mains